 It can be difficult to determine what makes an application decentralized or centralized.
 A number of factors go into determining this, and the definition of the word “decentralization” itself is often a matter of debate.
 What one person considers to be decentralized might be centralized to another.
 With that being said, some have attempted to answer this question.

-In a 2017 blog post, Vitalik Buterin categorized three areas to consider: architectural (de)centralization, political (de)centralization, and logical (de)centralization.
+Three areas to consider are architectural (de)centralization, political (de)centralization, and logical (de)centralization.
 Essentially, any application can fall somewhere in a sliding scale between 100% centralized or 100% decentralized.
 Let’s look at how dApps are challenging the status quo of the centralized web in different verticals.

 Social Media dApps